scottishgovernment/economicactionplan.mygov.scot/pages/innovation/2-driving-business-innovation.md

 “The £1.28m grant means we will be able to do more of this planned R&D even sooner, accelerating both the innovation and the anticipated benefits for fish health and welfare and for the environment.”
 </div>

 We are working collaboratively across the public sector to build on the investment made in phase 1 of Scotland’s university-hosted Innovation Centres which are having a transformational effect on our economy.
-Funding for the next phase has already been announced for Censis (the Centre of excellence for Sensor and Imaging Systems, up to £9.25m), IBIoIC (Scotland’s Industrial Biotechnology Innovation Centre, up to £11.1m), the Data Lab (up to £13.5m) and the Construction Scotland Innovation Centre (up to £10.1m).
+Funding for the next phase has already been announced for CENSIS (the Centre of excellence for Sensor and Imaging Systems, up to £9.25m), IBioIC (Scotland’s Industrial Biotechnology Innovation Centre, up to £11.1m), The Data Lab (up to £13.5m) and the Construction Scotland Innovation Centre (up to £10.1m).

 <br>
 ![The Scottish Edge competition for entrepreneurs has funded 369 start-ups and has created over 1800 jobs](/assets/images/infographics/Innovation.9.jpg)